What Is Spotting In Animation? By Neil Blevins Created On: Feb 15th 2026 Updated On: Mar 28th 2026 Software: None

 are a team of 5 people or a team of 500, the only difference is how you

-break up the spotting session.
+break up the task.
 For example, if you're a large team, you

 might have a bunch of different spotting sessions, one for the